hpi-swa/smalltalkCI/gemstone/README.md

 The two things to note about this particular `.travis.yml` file is that:

 1. I'm only running one OSX build for GemStone 3.3.0.
 There are fewer OSX servers currently available on Travis, so you end up waiting longer for a server to become available - sometimes all of the linux builds finish before an osx server becomes available.
 A second reason is that dependency caching (see point 2 below) is not available on OSX and that can make a big difference in build times:
-  - [a recent tODE build](https://travis-ci.org/dalehenrich/tode/builds/121809026) took 13 minutes on linux (with dependency caching) and 28 minutes on OSX (with no dependency caching).
+  - [a recent tODE build](https://travis-ci.org/dalehenrich/tode/builds/121809026) took as low as 13 minutes on linux is load dep (with dependency caching) and 27 minutes on OSX (with no dependency caching).
 2. I'm taking advantage of [Travis Depdendency Caching](https://docs.travis-ci.com/user/caching/).
 Two things are cached for GemStone builds:
    - an extent0.tode.dbf file for each GemStone version.
    - the devKitCommandLine image